mate-academy/jv-fruit-shop/checklist.md

 - Bad:
     ```java
-    readerService.readFromFile("C:/Users/.../my-project/src/main/resources/file.txt");
+    readerService.readFromFile("C:/Users/.../my-project/src/core.basesyntax.main/resources/file.txt");
     ```

 - Good:
     ```java
-    readerService.readFromFile("src/main/resources/file.txt");
+    readerService.readFromFile("src/core.basesyntax.main/resources/file.txt");
     ```

 #### Avoid using switch-cases and if-else constructions.
 It is recommended to use the Strategy pattern instead.

-In the `main()` method you can pass the strategy map into the service that chooses the correct strategy for each operation.
+In the `core.basesyntax.main()` method you can pass the strategy map into the service that chooses the correct strategy for each operation.

 - Example:
     ```java
-    public static void main(String[] args){
+    public static void core.basesyntax.main(String[] args){
         // create and fill the strategy map
         FruitService fruitService = new FruitServiceImpl(operationStrategies);
     }